microsoft/vscode-dev-containers/containers/kubernetes-helm/README.md

 The trick that makes this work is as follows:

-1. Install all of the needed CLIs in the container.
+1. First, install all of the needed CLIs in the container.
 From `dev-container.dockerfile`:

     ```Dockerfile
     # Install Docker CE CLI